ushahidi/Ushahidi_iPhone/README.markdown

 * USHSupportEmail: support email for your deployment (ex crime@mapatl.com)
 * USHSupportURL: website for your deployment (ex http://crime.mapatl.com)
 * USHAppStoreURL: link on App Store to download your application (ex http://itunes.apple.com/app/ushahidi-ios/id410609585)
+* USHAppDescription: sentence describing the application or the organization

 ##### Color Codes #####
 * USHNavBarColor: color for navigation bar